inflex/BK-390A/README.md

 # Requirements

-If you want to build this software on Windows, you'll require MinGW https://sourceforge.net/projects/mingw/files/latest/download
+If you want to build this software on Windows, you'll require MinGW-w64 https://sourceforge.net/projects/mingw-w64/

 # Setup